 What to eat and drink in Costa Rica

 #24 Remember when we said that the food in Panama wasn’t particularly good…?
-Well, the food in Costa Rica is better than in Panama, but it isn’t one of our favorites either.
+Well, Costa Rica’s food is better than Panama’s, but it isn’t one of our favorites either.
 Central America Cuisine doesn’t seem to be our cup of tea.
-There are too many fried dishes, too many carbs
+There are too many fried dishes, too many carbs,

 #25 Gallo Pinto is the most important and popular dish in Costa Rica.
-On restaurants menus, it usually appears as a breakfast dish (and that’s when it’s more traditional) but it’s perfectly normal to eat it at any time of the day.
+On restaurant menus, it usually appears as a breakfast dish (and that’s when it’s more traditional), but it’s perfectly normal to eat it at any time of the day.

 #26 One other thing you’ll find in almost every Tico restaurant is casados.
-Casados isn’t the dish per se, but a side dish.
-You can have casados with fried chicken, with fish, with beef and many other things.
+Casados isn’t a dish per se, but a side dish.
+You can have casados with fried chicken, fish, beef, and many other things.

 So, what’s casados?
-To put it simply it’s a fixed pairing of white rice with a side of savory black beans (mandatory), a vegetable side (like cabbage slaw dressed in citrus), and a protein of your choice.
+Simply put, it’s a fixed pairing of white rice with a side of savory black beans (mandatory), a vegetable side (like cabbage slaw dressed in citrus), and a protein of your choice.

-#27 Pico de gallo is another side dish very popular in Costa Rica.
-It’s a made of raw, chopped tomatoes, onions, hot chili peppers, and cilantro with lime juice.
-It’s popular in other Latin America countries as well, particularly Mexico where it has originated.
+#27 Pico de gallo is another popular side dish in Costa Rica.
+It’s made of raw, chopped tomatoes, onions, hot chili peppers, and cilantro with lime juice.
+It’s also popular in Latin American countries, particularly Mexico, where it originated.

 #28 Other dishes you may find and try in Costa Rica include:

-- Ceviche Tico – It’s usually made with sea bass mixed with diced red onion, cilantro, and marinated in citrus juice.
+- Ceviche Tico – It’s usually made with sea bass mixed with diced red onion and cilantro and marinated in citrus juice.
 It’s light, clean, and refreshing.

 - Chifrijo – a dish of rice topped with black beans, pork bits fried twice, and the above-mentioned pico de gallo.